gun4qmm7h/TicTacToe/README.md

 # TicTacToe

 ## Use
 This is a game of tictactoe.
-You can play 2 player or with an medium ai.
-This game has a timer and uses color for the tiles to keep track of.
+You can play 2 player or with an medium level ai.
+This game has a timer and uses color for the tiles to make it easier for the user to keep track of.

 ## Features
 - Color Tiles